marlonvets/DSTI_DevopsProject/README.md

 2. PowerShell (or equilalent CLI tool)
 3. VirtualBox
 4. Vagrant
+5. Ansible
-5. Centos/7 Vagrant box for the Virtualbox provider
+6. Centos/7 Vagrant box for the Virtualbox provider
-6. Docker
-7. Kubernetes/Minikube
+7. Docker
+8. Kubernetes or Minikube
-8. Internet access to pull images
+9. Internet access to pull images
     *Administrator access is required on host machine

 ## Installation